-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in California

 Homeowners and renters insurance policies don't cover flood damage, but you can purchase a flood policy through the National Flood Insurance Program (NFIP) or a private insurer.
-The average cost of a NFIP policy in California is $793 per year, but homeowners may find lower rates and higher coverage limits through a private flood insurance company.
+You may find lower rates and higher coverage limits through a private flood insurance company.

 A flood insurance policy covers several risks faced by California homeowners, including:

 - Overflow of inland and tidal waters, such as rivers that can flood during heavy rain.

 - Mudflow over areas that are normally dry.

 However, flood insurance typically won't cover earth movements like landslides or sinkholes, even if they're caused by a flood.
 And California homeowners still need to purchase separate coverage for other earth-movement risks, including earthquakes.

 Flood insurance isn't required for homeowners in California, but it’s typically mandated by mortgage lenders if your house is in a high-risk flood zone.
 These "special flood hazard areas" are re-evaluated over time, so it's best to check the Federal Emergency Management Agency's Flood Maps to determine whether your house is considered at high risk of flooding.

 A map of California's flood zones shows whether you need flood insurance to obtain a federally-backed mortgage.
 This is typically the case for zones that start with A or V, which have a 1% chance of flooding per year — which translates to a 26% chance over the course of a 30-year mortgage.
 If your home is in an area labeled Zone B, X or C, it has less than a 1% annual chance of flooding, and you generally won't be required to purchase flood insurance.